Appdynamics/ucs-monitoring-extension-docker/README.md

-## Containarising Cisco UCS AppDynamics Monitoring Extension
+## Containerising Cisco UCS AppDynamics Monitoring Extension

 This project contains docker artefacts and instructions on how to configure and run the Cisco UCS Monitoring Extension in docker container.
 All AppDynamics extensions uses the Standalone Machine Agent, this instruction also contains how to enable Docker Visibility -  if required.